Skip to main content

 La Claire Mare is a low-lying, brackish wetland on the west coast of Guernsey.
 It is one of the island’s premier reserves for birds and is comprised of wet grassland, reedbeds & open water.
 In winter it regularly supports wildfowl such as Teal, Wigeon & Shoveler and a roost of up to 50 Little Egrets at high tide.
 During migration periods a great variety of species have been recorded.
 Located next to the shingle bank at L’Eree, salt water is forced into the pond on spring high tides, leading to a brackish environment.

 To the south-east, viewed from Rue des Mares, is a large area of wet meadows.
-This has many species of orchid and other wetland plants in May and June and are extremely rich in insects.
+Many species of orchid and other wetland plants provide a rich habitat for insects.
+The area is used by Grey Heron and Little Egret for shelter in stormy weather.

 BUS ROUTES: 62, 91, 92